-- Midazolam has the widest variety of routes of administration to suit the varied presentations. - IV: best route to provide anti-seizure medication, but the administration and time required to secure the route can be difficult.
-When in place, midazolam should be administered over 1 2 minutes. - IM: easy access to large muscle groups with excellent blood flow, but the patient may be difficult to restrain.
+- Midazolam has a wide variety of routes of administration to suit the varied presentations.
+Utilize the route that can be accessed the quickest. - IV: best route to provide anti-seizure medication, but the administration and time required to secure the route can be difficult.
+When in place, midazolam should be administered over 1 2 minutes. - IO: is to be accessed only in the setting of pre-arrest. - IM: easy access to large muscle groups with excellent blood flow, but the patient may be difficult to restrain.
 Consider sharp safety. - IN: rapid access to the circulation with no sharps to worry about.
 Split doses between nares. - Buccal: good absorptive surface and ease of administration.
 Consider the risk of aspiration.